timoye/nescafe-gh-ig-comments/README.md

 ## Note

-Only one Vote counts per username
+Only one vote counts per instagram username

 Developers, pull and do a count using any language of your choice to determine the winner.